 What if one of my employees has a reading disability?

 Program instruction is given orally with the assistance of video.
 The test consists of multiple choice and true-false questions.
 The reading levels of tests are estimated to be at 10th grade and below on some tests.
 If employees have a reading disability, they should bring documentation to The Center for Workforce Development two days in advance of their class so that accommodations can be arranged.
 For students who do not identify their need for help before the first class and do not pass the test because of reading difficulty, the employer must call the administrative staff to arrange for the test to be read to them when they repeat the class.
 For questions on the reading policy or to arrange for the test to be read to a student, call 870-864-8453.
 Anyone who would like to improve their reading ability can take free classes through SouthArk’s Adult Education Department.
 For information on reading classes, please call 870-864-7182.

 What if one of my employees does not pass the C-Stop program?

 Students that do not pass are permitted to return and re-take the course within two weeks at no charge.
 To ensure that they gain a fuller understanding of the material, they are required to go through the program again, and not just the testing.
 The contractor will be billed normal rates for employees who must repeat the course 3 or more times or who wait past the two weeks.
-If it is determined that the student did not pass due to a reading problem, the employer may call the administrative staff and request that the test be read to the student at the end of the repeat class.
+If it is determined that the student did not pass due to a reading problem, the employer may call the administrative staff and request that the test is read to the student at the end of the repeat class.
 Seats must be reserved for retakes.

 What if we have received training from another safety council?